fg-inet/DASH-streaming-setup/README.md

 ```
 bash experiment_startup.sh
 ```
-__Step 3__ As soon as a measurment run is finished, the log files can be found in the following directory: *DASH-setup/client/logs*
+__Step 3__ As soon as a measurment run is finished, the log file can be found in the following directory: *DASH-setup/client/logs*

 ## Detailed description of the functionalities